 In the early 1990s, Jazz Ltd.'s output was purchased by Bob Koester, who reissued all 8 sides from 1948-1949 on Delmark DE-226, a CD that came out in 1994 under the title Jazz Ltd. Volume 1.
 For the rest of the Jazz Ltd. story see our new page devoted to the club and the label.

-Apparently Old Swing-Master was briefly feeling a need to compete with Aristocrat, which put out 9 (maybe 10?) singles by Lee Monti and his Tu-Tones, Bill Putnam's Universal, which dabbled in polka releases, and most of all Rondo, with its voluminous 550 polka band series.
+Apparently Old Swing-Master was briefly feeling a need to compete with Aristocrat, which put out 9 (maybe 10?) singles by Lee Monti and his Tu-Tones; Jim Martin's Sharp, which inherited the Tu-Tones from Aristocrat; Bill Putnam's Universal, which dabbled in polka releases; and most of all Rondo, with its voluminous 550 polka band series.